pottaMuniAsheesh/EE2003-Computer-Organization/README.md

 ### Grading

-Assignment 5 (Load/Store) and 6 (Branch) use the same test bench, and only differ in the test cases.
+This and the previous assignment (ALU + L/S) use the same test setup.
 Therefore if you submit the same code for both that is perfectly fine.
-However, if you have trouble implementing branching, you are advised to ensure that the Load/Store is correctly implemented so you get full credit for A5.
+However, if you have trouble implementing branching, you are advised to ensure that the Load/Store is correctly implemented so you get full credit for A3 before proceeding to A4.

 ## HowTo

-Fork this repostiry (`EE2003/a5`) into your namespace so that you can edit and push changes.
+Fork this repostiry (`EE2003-2021/a4`) into your namespace so that you can edit and push changes.

 The `run.sh` script performs all the steps required to compile and test your code.
 The `iverilog` compiler is used for running the verilog simulations.